radisvaliullin/proxy/README.md

 # proxy
-A TCP Proxy with support.
+A TCP Proxy with support:
 * load-balancing
 * AuthN via mTLS